Photo by Matt Quinn, Unsplash.

-I’ve been told that Americans don’t get irony, and maybe that’s true.
-But I’ll go out on a limb and say, “A Reason to Hope” is an ironic name for an atheist conference that was cancelled due to “lack of interest.”
+I’ve heard people say Americans don’t get irony, and maybe that’s true.
+But I’ll go out on a limb and say, “A Reason to Hope” is an ironic name for an atheist conference that was canceled due to “lack of interest.”

 A Reason to Hope for what?

 Several atheists have told me that atheism is the “absence of belief.”
 If that’s true, what would be the subject of the conference?
 “Hello, fellow unbelievers.
 We are not believing here in the very same room.”